|

 training content.

-We train each Monday, Wenesday and Friday evening beginning at 7:30 p.m. for
+We train each Monday, Wednesday and Friday evening beginning at 7:30

-warmup and stretching activities prior to class.
-Formal class begins
+p.m. for warmup and stretching activities prior to class.
+Formal class

-once everyone is warmed up and stretched out, and the class ends at 9:00 p.m.
+begins once everyone is warmed up and stretched out, and the class ends

 In the course of gup level training, students are taught to read and